Residual neural network

 The residual connection stabilizes the training and convergence of deep neural networks with hundreds of layers, and is a common motif in deep neural networks, such as transformer models (e.g., BERT, and GPT models such as ChatGPT), the AlphaGo Zero system, the AlphaStar system, and the AlphaFold system.

 Mathematics

 Residual connection

-In a multilayer neural network model, consider a subnetwork with a certain number of stacked layers (e.g., 2 or 3).
-Denote the underlying function performed by this subnetwork as $H(x)$, where $x$ is the input to the subnetwork.
-Residual learning re-parameterizes this subnetwork and lets the parameter layers represent a "residual function" $F(x)=H(x)-x$.
-The output $y$ of this subnetwork is then represented as:
+In a multilayer neural network model, consider a (non-residual) subnetwork with a certain number of stacked layers (e.g., 2 or 3).
+Let $H(x; \alpha)$ denote the subnetwork, where $x$ is the input and $\alpha$ is the set of parameters.
+Suppose $H^*$ is the desired optimal output of this subnetwork.
+Residual learning simply adds $x$ directly to the output, such that the optimal learned output now becomes $H^* - x$, which is interpreted as a "residual" with respect to $x$.